Origins of the World Federalist Movement

-The World Federalist Movement is a movement situated in its historical context.
 Below is a brief timeline featuring significant dates that have shaped the trajectory of the World Federalist Movement Canada (WFM-C) and the broader World Federalist Movement.
-This chronological overview highlights key milestones, accomplishments, and pivotal moments that have contributed to our ongoing mission of advocating for global governance and a more harmonious world.
+This chronological overview highlights key milestones, accomplishments, and pivotal moments that have contributed to our ongoing mission of advocating for improved global governance for a more harmonious world.

 1919 - Establishing the League of Nations